FadriqueKindler/Music-De-Composer/README.md

 -> DATA

 You will need to create a DATA directory in your Project directory with the following subdirectories:
-/n(The directory names must be exactly the same in order for the code to work!)
+*(The directory names must be exactly the same in order for the code to work!)

 - genres -> Contains the initial dataset
 - SongSplits -> Contains the full dataset after manipulation